Spenquatch/forked/Forked CLI Expansion Implementation Plan.md

 Design notes:

-- **Dry-run first**: without `--confirm`, the command prints a summary plus exact Git operations (deleting branches, removing directories).
-Users must either pass `--confirm` or re-run without `--dry-run` to execute actions.
+- **Dry-run first**: without `--confirm`, the command prints a summary plus exact Git operations (deleting branches, removing directories) and exits 0 with a reminder that nothing was executed; users must re-run with `--no-dry-run --confirm` to execute actions.
 - **Worktrees**: `--worktrees` applies `git worktree prune` and removes directories under `.forked/worktrees/*` that no longer map to live overlays or protected entries.
 We never touch worktrees referenced by the current overlay or listed in `forked.yml` overrides.
 - **Overlays**: `--overlays 30d` deletes overlay branches older than 30 days that are not tagged and not the configured default overlay; glob patterns (e.g. `--overlays 'overlay/tmp-*'`) remove matches. `--keep N` preserves the N most recent overlays regardless of age/pattern.
+Overlays referenced in provenance logs within the keep window are protected automatically.
-- **Conflicts**: `--conflicts` clears `.forked/conflicts/*` directories older than 14 days, retaining the latest bundle per overlay id for auditability.
+- **Conflicts**: `--conflicts` clears `.forked/conflicts/*` directories older than 14 days (removing JSON + blob subdirectories), retaining the latest bundle per overlay id for auditability.
-- **Safety**: Tagged overlays and those referenced in provenance logs within the keep window are skipped automatically.
+- **Safety**: Tagged overlays, the configured default overlay, and those referenced in provenance logs within the keep window are skipped automatically; executed actions are appended to `.forked/logs/clean.log` for audit.

 Acceptance criteria: dry-run output mirrors execution, installing guardrails against accidental destructive operations, and documentation clarifies recommended cadence (post-release or weekly).